raganwald/raganwald.github.com/index.md

 ### what I believe about shipping

 - Shipping forces us to confront our constraints.
 Only when shipping are we forced to make uncomfortable but necessary choices.
-- Shipping is a confrontation with reality.
-Only when we ship do we receive authentic feedback and data from the market, as well as learning what is and isn't feasible to ship.
+- Shipping also forces us to confront external reality.
+Only when we ship do we receive authentic feedback and data from the market.
-- To leverage the value of shipping, our product lifecycle must optimize for shipping continuously, ingesting feedback and data continuously, and  updating our plans and priorities continuously in accordance with what we learn.
+- To leverage the value of shipping, our product lifecycle must optimize for shipping continuously.
+Thus making necessary choices continuously, ingesting feedback and data continuously, and updating our plans and priorities continuously, all in alignment with what we learn.

 ---